This post may contain affiliate links.

 Boxelder (Acer negundo)

 Boxelder trees are a species of maple and are often tapped for syrup in regions where other maples are scarce.
-They produce high volumes of sap with a moderate sugar content, and boxelder syrup is light, delicate, and has a mild floral flavor.
+They produce high volumes of sap with moderate sugar content, and boxelder syrup is light, delicate, and mildly floral.

 Yellow Birch (Betula alleghaniensis)

 The sap of yellow birch trees is the most strongly flavored of all birch trees, with a distinctive caramelized sweetness and a hint of smokiness.
-This dark-colored syrup is rich and intense and is often used as a glaze or topping for desserts.
+This dark-colored syrup is rich and intense, often used as a glaze or topping for desserts.

 Bigleaf Maple (Acer macrophyllum)